JoseCanova/JoseCanova/README.md

 - 👋 Hi, I’m @JoseCanova
 - 👀 I’m interested in ...computing
 - 🌱 I’m currently learning ... java as usual (eternity learning)
-- 💞️ I’m looking to collaborate on ... earn some money... lots of debts..
+- 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

 <!---